MrBenJ/modern-js-by-example/book/005-asynchronous-tooling.md

 ## Introduction to Promises

 Under the hood, a **Promise** is a `state machine`.
-There's a 3 main states that a `Promise` can be in:
+There's three (3) main states that a `Promise` can be in:

 1. **Pending**
     The promise has started its work, but hasn't finished yet.
 2. **Resolved** -or- **Fulfilled**
-    The promise has resolved or fulfilled its initial task, and is ready to execute whatever needs to happen next in it's `resolve` function.
+    The promise has resolved or fulfilled its initial task, and is ready to execute whatever needs to happen next in its `resolve` function.
 3. **Rejected**
     Something unfortunate happened and there was an error or exception somewhere in the process.

-As a programmer, I need to define what constitutes the `Promise` reaching a **resolved/fulfilled state**, or a **rejected** state.
+As a programmer I need to define what constitutes the `Promise` reaching a **resolved/fulfilled state**, or a **rejected** state.

 In this example, I'm making a XHR request to `https://www.example.com/api/v2/users.json` to get some JSON data from the internet: